lurchmath/lde/README.md

  * To run the tests in a headless Chromium and report the results in the terminal, imitating mocha output: `npm test`

+## Building the documentation

+ * To run JSDoc to build the source code documentation, use `npm run docs`.
+ * To view the resulting documentation, use `npm run show-docs`.

 <!--
 [![Build Status](https://travis-ci.org/lurchmath/lde.svg?branch=master)](https://travis-ci.org/lurchmath/lde)